uix5/info-inpdir/README.md

     |   64 | Common part
     |  100 | Zeros / Garbage

-Send by master when selecting the *Shutdown Slaves and Master* menu option, or when pressing the *Shutdown Slave Workstations* button.
+Sent by master when selecting the *Shutdown Slaves and Master* menu option, or when pressing the *Shutdown Slave Workstations* button.